-A wide range of accident types may qualify the victim to file a personal injury lawsuit.
+A wide range of accident types may qualify the victim to file New York personal injury insurance claims and lawsuits.
 These include:

 These are just a few examples of possible injury claims that could result in a lawsuit.
 Anytime you are injured in a manner where you were not to blame for the accident, you could qualify to file a lawsuit against the responsible party.

 Although you are allowed to represent yourself in an insurance claim or lawsuit, you may want to hire a personal injury lawyer to handle all the legal work, deadlines, and negotiations on your behalf.
 By hiring a lawyer you trust, you can feel confident that your case is being properly handled, while you focus your energy on recovering from your injuries.

 Complete a Free Case Evaluation form nowContact Us

 Depending on the nature of your accident and your injuries, the following damages may be recoverable in a personal injury claim or lawsuit: